voodoo12345/credits-docs/source/gcloud_signup_process.rst

 the Credits team will be in touch with you shortly.

-After the onboarding process is complete, we will provide you with Platform access and a set of API keys that can be used to deploy and monitor your Credits Blockchain networks.
+After the onboarding process is complete, we will provide you with Platform access and a set of API keys that can be used to deploy and control your Credits Blockchain networks.